Blazity/next-enterprise/README.md

 - `e2e:ui`: Runs end-to-end tests with UI
 - `format`: Formats the code with Prettier
 - `postinstall`: Applies patches to external dependencies
-- `preinstall`: Ensures the project is installed with Yarn
 - `coupling-graph`: **Generates a coupling and cohesion graph for the components**

 ## 🔗 Coupling Graph